wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+= 2.2 =

+* Added support for Skype, Blogger, Wordpress.com and Yelp
+* Fixed Readme.txt changelog to be more readable

+= 2.1 =
-2.1 - Added support for Foursquare, Meetup, and Last.fm.
-Included option to select whether or not to open the links in a new tab (or browser window).
-Fixed a compatibility issue with Platinum SEO Pack - Thank you Niko!
-Updated FAQ.
-Updated installation section to include upgrading information and corrected plugin directory name.
-Split Widget control panel into two columns to reduce scrolling - It was getting really long as I added more features.
+* Added support for Foursquare, Meetup, and Last.fm
+* Included option to select whether or not to open the links in a new tab (or browser window)
+* Fixed a compatibility issue with Platinum SEO Pack - Thank you Niko!
+Updated FAQ
+* Updated installation section to include upgrading information and corrected plugin directory name
+* Split Widget control panel into two columns to reduce scrolling - It was getting really long as I added more features.

+= 2.0 =

-2.0 - Added support for Vimeo and StumbleUpon.
-Added Fade In, Scale, Bounce, Combo animations.
+* Added support for Vimeo and StumbleUpon
+* Added Fade In, Scale, Bounce, Combo animations.

+= 1.4 =

-1.4 - Added support for Flickr and Delicious
+* Added support for Flickr and Delicious

+= 1.3.1 =

-1.3.1 - Quick changes to make the Readme.txt standardized.
+* Quick changes to make the Readme.txt standardized.

+= 1.3 =

-1.3 - Added requested support for FriendFeed
+* Added requested support for FriendFeed

+= 1.2.8 =

-1.2.8 - Fixed an issue with widget not showing up on peoples' websites.
+*Fixed an issue with widget not showing up on peoples' websites.
 There was an errant </form> in the code from when I attempted to use the form method of Paypal donate.
 Didn't delete this code and it borked the plugin.

+= 1.2.7 =
-1.2.7 - Removed filter: alpha(opacity=x); from both the CSS and inline style (create initial transparency and hover to 100% opacity).
+* Removed filter: alpha(opacity=x); from both the CSS and inline style (create initial transparency and hover to 100% opacity).
 This stops Internet Explorer from using opacity, but it also doesn't make the icons look terrible.
 If you have a problem with this, take it up with Microsoft.
 I'm not paid enough to hack around a crappy browser that can easily support png transparencies with little-to-no effort by the developers.
 All other browsers are unaffected.

+= 1.2.6 =

-1.2.6 - Added ability to add rel="nofollow" to icon links.
-Also added a Donate button due to the massive time commitment of this plugin.
+* Added ability to add rel="nofollow" to icon links
+* Added a Donate button due to the massive time commitment of this plugin.

+= 1.2.5 =

-1.2.5 - Updated readme.txt to improve visibility and adding screenshots
+* Updated readme.txt to improve visibility and adding screenshots

+= 1.2.4 =

-1.2.4 - Trying something else to fix the issues with 1.2.2 and 1.2.3.
+* Trying something else to fix the issues with 1.2.2 and 1.2.3.

+= 1.2.3 =

-1.2.3 - As expected, changes in 1.2.2 broke some peoples' stuff.
+* As expected, changes in 1.2.2 broke some peoples' stuff.
 Made a couple CSS changes to see if this fixes it.

+= 1.2.2 =

-1.2.2 - Some of you were complaining about it breaking your theme because I wasn't using the default arguments to wrap the widget.
+* Some of you were complaining about it breaking your theme because I wasn't using the default arguments to wrap the widget.
 I decided to give it a try.
 I'm sure this is going to break more than it's going to fix, but I'm doing it "properly" now.
 Note: You're going to have to do a lot more CSS hacks to get it to look right in some themes.

+= 1.2.1 =

-1.2.1 -  Fixed an issue with Orkut icon staying on even if the field is blank.
+* Fixed an issue with Orkut icon staying on even if the field is blank.
 Fixed an issue with 32 pixel default icons appearing as 64 pixels.

-1.2 -
+= 1.2 =

 * Fixed issue with RSS URL being reset after save in the widget control panel (did not affect functionality, but caused confusion)
 * Added support for Orkut
 * Added Cutout icon pack
 * Changed default image alt and title tags to Widget title (i.e. if widget title is Follow Me, Facebook alt/title tags are "Follow Me on Facebook."
 If it is Follow Us, alt/title is "Follow Us on Facebook)
 * Cleaned up image location code from the WP_CONTENT_URL to the WP_PLUGIN_URL function to attempt to correct some file location issues with Windows servers.

+= 1.1.2 =

-1.1.2 - Fixed an issue with LinkedIn icons not appearing
+* Fixed an issue with LinkedIn icons not appearing

+= 1.1.1 =

-1.1.1 - Fixed an issue with some users plugin.php breaking at line 339.
+* Fixed an issue with some users plugin.php breaking at line 339.

+= 1.1 =

-1.1 - Added support for LinkedIn
+* Added support for LinkedIn

+= 1.0 =

-1.0 - Added support for varying sizes, added 2 new icon packages, added support for varying opacities.
+* Added support for varying sizes, added 2 new icon packages, added support for varying opacities.